Soap opera: Daytime serials on television

 The first daytime TV soap opera in the United States was These Are My Children in 1949, though earlier melodramas had aired in the evenings as once-a-week programs.
 Soap operas quickly became a fixture of American daytime television in the early 1950s, joined by game shows, sitcom reruns and talk shows.

 In 1988, H. Wesley Kenney, who at the time served as the executive producer of General Hospital, said to The New York Times:

-Many long-running US soap operas established particular environments for their stories.
+Many long-running American soap operas established particular environments for their stories.
 The Doctors and General Hospital, in the beginning, told stories almost exclusively from inside the confines of a hospital.
 As the World Turns dealt heavily with Chris Hughes' law practice and the travails of his wife Nancy who, tired of being "the loyal housewife" in the 1970s, became one of the first older women on the American serials to enter the workforce.
 Guiding Light dealt with Bert Bauer (Charita Bauer) and her alcoholic husband Bill, and their endless marital troubles.
 When Bert's status shifted to caring mother and town matriarch, her children's marital troubles were showcased.
 Search for Tomorrow mostly told its story through the eyes of Joanne Gardner (Mary Stuart).
 Even when stories revolved around other characters, Joanne was frequently a key player in their storylines.
 Days of Our Lives initially focused on Dr. Tom Horton and his steadfast wife Alice.
 The show later branched out to focus more on their five children.
 The Edge of Night featured as its central character Mike Karr, a police detective (later an attorney), and largely dealt with organized crime.
-The Young and the Restless first focused on two families, the prosperous Brooks family with four daughters, and the working class Foster family of a single working mother with three children.
+The Young and the Restless first focused on two families, the prosperous Brooks family with four daughters, and the working-class Foster family of a single working mother with three children.
 Its storylines explored realistic problems including cancer, mental illness, poverty, and infidelity.

 In contrast, Dark Shadows (1966–1971), Port Charles (1997–2003) and Passions (1999–2008) featured supernatural characters and dealt with fantasy and horror storylines.
 Their characters included vampires, witches, ghosts, goblins, and angels.

-The American soap opera Guiding Light (originally titled The Guiding Light until 1975) started as a radio drama in January 1937 and subsequently transferred to television in June 1952.
+The American soap opera Guiding Light (originally titled The Guiding Light until 1975) started as a radio drama in January 1937 and subsequently began transitioning to television in June 1952; the television and radio editions of the serial continued to broadcast concurrently until the latter version ended production in 1956.
 With the exception of several years in the late 1940s, during which creator Irna Phillips was involved in a dispute with Procter & Gamble, Guiding Light was heard or seen nearly every weekday from 1937 to 2009, making it the longest story ever told in a broadcast medium.